Why You Miss Them Even Though They Hurt You

 You know they hurt you.
-Maybe they yelled.
-Maybe they withdrew.
-Maybe they gaslit you or made you question what was real.
-You've left, or maybe they left you.
+Maybe they yelled, maybe they withdrew, maybe they gaslit you or made you question what was real.
+You've left.
+Or maybe they left you.
 But here you are: still aching, still remembering the good times, still wondering if it was really that bad.
-Or worse, you're asking yourself: "What's wrong with me for missing someone who treated me like that?"
+Or worse, asking yourself: “What's wrong with me for missing someone who treated me like that?”

 What Is a Trauma Bond?